PHI1101/ai-agentic-kiosk/docs/next_steps.md

-# Next Steps for VoiceOrder AI Kiosk Project
+# Next Steps for Orderpia AI Kiosk Project

 This document summarizes the work completed so far and outlines areas for future improvement and development.